tayapro/woofspot/README.md

 All reviews can be seen on the Event View page, allowing other users to view feedback and ratings for the event.

+> [!NOTE]
+> Users can leave as many reviews as they like, but only the most recent one will be
+> counted and displayed on the event’s view page.

 ### F12 Event Management (CRUD)

 #### CREATE